seanpmaxwell/jet-validators/README.md

 #### Error handling

-You can pass a callback as the second argument to the `parseObject` function or the function returned from it which will provide an array of errors if there are any.
+You can pass a callback as the second argument to the `parseObject` function, or as the second argument to the function returned from it, to receive an array of errors when any occur.
 Each error object has the format:

 | Field          | Type       | Description                                                                                                                                                                                                                      |
 | -------------- | ---------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |